SWAYAMK44/TinyML-KWS-model/README.md

 Works with simple I2S/PDM microphones

 Keywords Detected
-Yes
+Yes,
-Stop
+Stop,
-Right
+Right/

 But this can be trained to predict any word in any language.
 The entire pipeline remains the same, just the dataset needed for model training changes.

-Model Input
+Model Input-
-49 frames × 40 MFCC coefficients
+49 frames × 40 MFCC coefficients,
-Sample rate: 16 kHz
+Sample rate: 16 kHz,
-Window & hop: 25 ms / 10 ms
+Window & hop: 25 ms / 10 ms.

 How to run inference-
 Just run the .py file and make sure to change the model path as needed.